Lenovo and its partners making HCI easy for data centres

 A whitepaper written by IDC Platforms and Technologies Group Infrastructure Systems research vice president Eric Sheppard asserts that digital transformation – another well-used term – has seen enterprises of all sizes undertake projects to streamline the costs of doing business, strengthen customer relationships, capitalise on new sources of revenue, and increase workforce productivity.

-Of course, this has resulted in IT being placed firmly at the forefront of these strategic decisions, which is having a profound impact on data centre teams around the world as they are being forced to adapt to changing needs within the data centre as it increasingly moves from a physical product to a subscription service.
+Of course, this has resulted in IT being placed firmly at the forefront of these strategic decisions, which is having a profound impact on data center teams around the world as they are being forced to adapt to changing needs within the data center as it increasingly moves from a physical product to a subscription service.

 And that's where HCI comes in.
 Effectively, it's able to provide the best of both worlds with the benefits of traditional converged systems with the addition of a software-defined scale-out architecture.

 A company blazing a trail in this space is Lenovo with its ThinkAgile VX offering, a solution that has been tailored to dramatically increase operational simplicity within the data center by stamping out complexities related to system integration and lifecycle management.

 Benefits of Lenovo's ThinkAgile VX include a reduction in capital expenditure, risk and deployment times, while increasing storage utilisation and productivity.
 Furthermore, the automation of low-value tasks can simplify management, allowing for better allocation of resources.

 Partnering with other technology suppliers has always been an important part of Lenovo's DNA, and is especially true for its ThinkAgile portfolio of converged systems as the company works intimately with many of today's most important software-defined infrastructure suppliers – one of these being VMware.